 At one time, he owned a record 46 Porsche models in the over 150 car collection.
 The age of these cars range from classics and antiques, to more contemporary creations.
 Highlights of this smaller set are a rare 959, the first 911 ever produced from 1963, and a 1955 Porsche 550 Spyder, similar to the one James Dean died in.
 And while he seems to favor vintage and classic Porsches, we think Jerry Seinfeld would love the 2018 Porsche 911 Carrera T, as it’s a call-back to the original model built in 1968.

 3. His Porsche collection sold for over $22 million in 2016.

-4. The cars are housed in a $1.4 million garage in Manhattan.
+4. The Cars Stay in a $1.4 million garage in Manhattan.

-The 3-story, subterranean garage also has 4 separate garage spaces, a fleet management team, an elevator, and a 850-square foot living quarters that includes a club room with a pool table, a kitchenette and bathroom, and an office.
+The 3-story, subterranean garage also has 4 separate garage spaces, a fleet management team, an elevator, and a 850-square foot living quarters that includes a club room with a pool table, kitchenette, bathroom, and an office.
 Seinfeld can access a live feed of the interior and exterior of the complex through a link on his smartphone.
 Yeah, we’d want to closely monitor that too.